Capital punishment in Australia

-Capital punishment in Australia was a form of punishment in Australia that has been abolished in all jurisdictions.
+Capital punishment in Australia has been abolished in all jurisdictions since 1985.
 Queensland abolished the death penalty in 1922.
 Tasmania did the same in 1968.
 The Commonwealth abolished the death penalty in 1973, with application also in the Australian Capital Territory and the Northern Territory.
 Victoria did so in 1975, South Australia in 1976, and Western Australia in 1984.
 New South Wales abolished the death penalty for murder in 1955, and for all crimes in 1985.
 In 2010, the Commonwealth Parliament passed legislation prohibiting the re-establishment of capital punishment by any state or territory.
 Australian law prohibits the extradition or deportation of a prisoner to another jurisdiction if they could be sentenced to death for any crime.

-The last execution in Australia took place in 1967, when Ronald Ryan was hanged in Victoria.
+The last execution in Australia took place in 1967, when Ronald Ryan was hanged in Victoria following his conviction for killing a prison officer while escaping from Pentridge Prison.
 Between Ryan's execution in 1967 and 1984, several more people were sentenced to death, but had their sentences commuted to life imprisonment.
 The last death sentence was given in August 1984, when Brenda Hodge was sentenced to death in Western Australia (and subsequently had her sentence commuted to life imprisonment).

 History

 Before the arrival of Europeans, death sentences were carried out under Aboriginal customary law, either directly or through sorcery.
 In some cases the condemned could be denied mortuary rites.
 The first executions carried out under European law in Australia took place in Western Australia in 1629, when Dutch authorities hanged the mutineers of the Batavia.

 Capital punishment had been part of the legal system of Australia since British settlement.
 During the 19th century, crimes that could carry a death sentence included burglary, sheep stealing, forgery, sexual assaults, murder and manslaughter, and there is one reported case of someone being executed for "being illegally at large".
 During the 19th century, these crimes saw about 80 people hanged each year throughout Australia.

+Australian states and territories had laws against homosexuality during the colonial era, and nineteenth-century colonial parliaments retained provisions which made homosexual activity a capital offence until 1861.
+Most jurisdictions removed capital punishment as a sentence for homosexual activity, although in Victoria it remained as such when committed while also inflicting bodily harm or to a person younger than the age of fourteen until 1949.

+Of the seven men in Australian history known to have been executed for sodomy, six cases involved the sexual abuse of minors; only one of the seven cases was for consensual acts between adults.

 Before Federation, each colony made its own criminal laws and punishments.
 Since then the States have been responsible for most criminal law.
-Since Federation in 1901, 114 people have been legally executed in Australia.
+Since Federation in 1901, 114 people have been legally executed in Australia (excluding the historical territories of New Guinea and Papua where executions occurred under Australian law).
 For lists of people executed in Australia, sorted by state or territory, see the sidebar.